andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/ship_areas.png"></center>
 <br />

-The smallest is tiny--2 pixels, the largest is 25,904 pixels (4% of the image), and most are in the hundreds range:
+The smallest is tiny, only 2 pixels.
+The largest is 25,904 pixels (4% of the image).
+Most are in the hundreds range:
 <br />
 <center><img src="../airbus/ship_areas_zoom.png"></center>
 <br />

 ## Modeling
 First we're going to classify images according to if they have ships or not.
-This way the localization model will train on a more relevant dataset and we can quickly generate empty masks for the predicted no-ship images.
+This way the localization model can train on a more relevant dataset containing only ships, and we can quickly generate empty masks for predicted no-ship images.

-Before implementing the binary classifier we're going to cut images into square quarters.
+But before implementing the binary classifier, we're going to cut images into square quarters.
 The reason for doing this is because the localization model we'll use after the binary prediction is a Unet, and Unets are best trained on images that have approximately balanced pixel-wise classes per image.
 In our case pixels of no-ship significantly out-number pixels of ship.
-By cutting images into quarters the out-numbering will be lessened, and, on a practical side, batch sizes of 32 will fit in my GPU memory :).
+By cutting images into quarters the out-numbering will be lessened, and, on a practical side, batch sizes of 32 will fit in my GPU memory without having to down-sample and lose resolution.

 One concern about quartering images, however, is that ships will get split across quarters, leaving behind a sliver that might be hard to detect.
-Let's see how many ships get cut:
+Let's see how many ships get split:

 ```python
 rles = df['EncodedPixels'].tolist()